LeSpocky/ptxdist/doc/environment.rst

 .. only:: ptxdistonly

   .. note::
-    The PTXdist documenation can be built for a specific BSP.
+    The PTXdist documentation can be built for a specific BSP.
 That makes it possible to add BSP specific chapters to the documentation, the BSP is referenced by its name and the PTXdist and toolchain versions are correctly specified for this BSP.